contensis/docs-management-http/key-concepts/components.md

 # Components

 A component determines a reusable schema added to content types which entries are then created from.
-Components contain a list of fields just like content types, and allow for a standardized schema for modeling content.[Find out more about components on Zenhub](https://zenhub.zengenti.com/Contensis/10.0/kb/content-types-and-entries/components/components-overview.aspx)
+Components contain a list of fields just like content types, and allow for a standardized schema for modelling content.[Find out more about components on ZenHub](https://zenhub.zengenti.com/Contensis/10.0/kb/content-types-and-entries/components/components-overview.aspx)

 ## Get a component

-Gets an existing component by the component id.
+Gets an existing component by the component Id.

 <span class="label label--get">GET</span> /api/management/projects/**{projectId}**/components/**{componentId}**